-- The Commission accepts that different departments in different states have variable proportions of labour costs.
+- 31 The Commission accepts that different departments in different states have variable proportions of labour costs.
 It also shares a similar view to New South Wales that in deriving this proportion, it should restrict its focus on data representing administrative costs of operating core head office functions.
-By design, these costs are likely to be dominated by costs attributable to corporate functions and policy development. - 32 The Commission investigated using those classification of functions of government categories from Government Finance Statistics, but the data across states appeared inconsistent, with some states having 100% labour costs for some functions. - The Commission has instead used annual report data from First Ministers' departments in all states for the last 4 years.
+By design, these costs are likely to be dominated by costs attributable to corporate functions and policy development. - 32 The Commission investigated using those classification of functions of government categories from Government Finance Statistics, but the data across states appeared inconsistent, with some states having 100% labour costs for some functions.

-■2022-23 ■2021-22 ■2020-21 2019-20 100% 90% 80% 70% 60% 50% 40% 30% 20% 10% 0% NSW VIC QLD WA ACT NT National SA TAS
+■ 2022-23 ■ 2021-22 ■ 2020-21 2019-20 100% 90% 80% 70% 60% % 50% 40% 30% 20% 10% 0% NSW VIC QLD WA ACT NT National SA TAS